r-pufky/docs/services/nginx/README.md

 server.

 #### `chrome://settings > Settings > Advanced > Privacy and security > Manage certificates > Import`
-* Use export password to decrypt and import.
 - [ ] Enable strong private key protection.
 - [ ] Mark this key as exportable.
 - [x] Include all extended properties.
 - [x] Place all certificates in the following store: `Personal`.
+* Use export password to decrypt and import.

-Restart chrome.
+Restart Chrome.
 Nagivate to a proxied site and the certificate prompt should appear to select which cert to authenticate with.
 If nginx has been reloaded and setup, then this should allow you to passthrough.